stixxnicky-lpa/loveparentingandautism/_posts/2025-06-09-you-cannot-pour-from-an-empty-cup.md

 It is not part of the furniture.
 It is you.
 And you deserve to be seen.

+*If this resonates, [The NT Parent Truths Nobody Talks About](/blog/2025/06/06/the-nt-parent-truths-nobody-talks-about/) goes deeper into the emotional reality of this life.*
 ---

 ## Why Self-Care Isn't Selfish — It's the Whole Point